Support from FASE's Education Technology Office

 Use the visual reference seen above as a guide for what to strive for when setting up lighting for your shot.

 1. Uneven lighting.
 The majority of the left portion of the subject's face is obscured by shadows.
-To fix this, the light source should be positioned more towards the centre of the subject's face.
+To fix this, the light source should be positioned more towards the center of the subject's face.

 2. Even lighting.
 The subject's face is more evenly lit, resulting in a shot that is more pleasing to the eye.
-This look is achieved by having the light source pointed towards the centre of the face.
+This look is achieved by having the light source pointed towards the center of the face.

 For additional information and resources on lighting, we recommend you check out the section entitled More Lighting Tips within the How to Look and Sound Fabulous on a Webcam.